 How Is Ear Pulling In Babies Treated?

-If ear pulling is a sign of an underlying problem, curing the issue can stop the ear-pulling behavior.
+If ear pulling is a sign of an underlying problem, treating the issue can stop the ear-pulling behavior.
 The following treatments may be considered depending on the underlying cause.

-- Antibiotics and antifungals: If the cause is an ear infection, the doctor may prescribe antibiotics or antifungals.
+- Antibiotics and antifungals: If the cause is an ear infection, and it doesn’t resolve after watchful waiting, the doctor may prescribe antibiotics or antifungals.
 Oral antibiotics along with antibiotic ear drops could be prescribed in severe cases.
-Antifungal ointments and ear drops could be prescribed to control the spread and eradicate the fungus in the case of swimmer’s ears.
+Antifungal ointments and ear drops could be prescribed to control the spread of infection in the case of swimmer’s ears.

 - Medications for respiratory infections: Upper respiratory infections, such as the common cold, can be managed with acetaminophen or ibuprofen prescribed by the doctor.
 It may help subdue mucus secretion and prevent exacerbation of ear irritation.
 Infections due to bacteria could be treated with antibiotics.